TheNoobInventor/lego-ev3-segway/README.md

 # Lego EV3 Segway
-A segway robot is built with the LEGO MINDSTORMS EV3 robot kit and the EV3 Gyroscopic sensor.
-The self-balancing code is written in Python using EV3 MicroPython: which runs on top of the ev3dev Operating System (OS).
+A segway robot is built with the LEGO MINDSTORMS EV3 robot kit and the EV3 Gyro sensor.
+The self-balancing code is written in Python using EV3 MicroPython which runs on top of the ev3dev Operating System (OS).

 The robot can be controlled in two ways: